suddu16/final-year-project/README.md

 Overview

 Each cloud service is encoded into a chromosome.
 A customer's requirements are encoded into a chromosome.
-A genetic algorithm is applied and the best among the available chromosomes is suggested to the customer.
+A genetic algorithm is applied and the best among the chromosomes, decoded into an available cloud service, is suggested to the customer.